 This article will help you read and understand your pathology report for plasma cell neoplasm.

-by Rosemarie Tremblay-LeMay MD MSc FRCPC and Vathany Kulasingam, PhD, FCACB, updated on September 5, 2019
+by Rosemarie Tremblay-LeMay MD MSc FRCPC and Vathany Kulasingam, PhD, FCACB, updated December 31, 2020

 Your immune system is made up of many different kinds of cells.
 Each type of immune cell plays an important role protecting your body from infections and helping you heal after an injury.
 Unlike other types of organs, your immune system is spread throughout your body.
 Most immune cells are found in lymph nodes, although many are also found in the blood, skin, gastrointestinal tract, and bones.